Seoyounggg/Ramen-Classification/README.md

 My team consist of four people, and each of them made their own model.

-I used pretrained VGG16 to classify ramens.
+I made my model using pretrained VGG16 to classify ramens.

 # Experiments